phatblat/GradleXcodeSubprojectExample/README.md

 in the subproject.

 This is a typical CocoaPods library project setup (created using `pod lib create` standard template) with a root-level library (pod) and the Example (app) subfolder.
-Together make up a multi-project Gradle build because settings.gradle links them together.
+They make up a multi-project Gradle build because `settings.gradle` links them together.
 The Example app builds using gradle-xcodePlugin.
 However, running `gradle build` from the root folder causes errors.